 A Quick Look at the District

 Established in 1884, Spartanburg School District 7 has a rich tradition of excellence in education.
 Today, our mission to "inspire and equip our students for meaningful lives of leadership and service as world citizens," is emphasized in all that we do.
-Thanks to a long legacy of tremendous leadership in the District, our facilties are some of the finest in the Southeast.
+Thanks to a long legacy of tremendous leadership in the District, our facilities are some of the finest in the Southeast.
 Our student outcomes speak to strong academics and innovative teaching and learning - both in and out of the classroom.
-We hope you'll "surf" around our website to get a closer look at who we are and what we're doing to advance 21st century learning.

 Spartanburg School District 7 is a small urban school district located in the heart of Upstate South Carolina.
-District 7 is a majority-minority district with a poverty index nearing 80 percent, a graduation rate of 86 percent, and a post-secondary enrollment rate that averages over 85 percent each year.
-The average student enrollment in the past three years is 7300.
-The District employs 1200 employees.
+District 7 is a majority-minority district with a poverty index nearing 70%, a graduation rate of 85%, and a post-secondary enrollment rate that averages over 80% each year.
+The average student enrollment in the past three years is 7,300.
+The District employs 1,400 employees.

 The District’s flagship Spartanburg High School, enjoys the following distinctions:

-- More than 85% of graduates in the Class of 2017 enrolled in a 2 or 4-year college
+- More than 80% of graduates enroll in a 2 or 4-year college within two years of graduation

-- Spartanburg High School was the first high school in the nation (public or private) to be awarded the US Department of Education’s, National Blue Ribbon School award four times.
+- Spartanburg High School was the first in the nation (public or private) to be awarded the US Department of Education’s National Blue Ribbon School award four times.
 Blue Ribbon Schools are selected for their overall academic achievement and their progress in closing achievement gaps among student subgroups.
-The highly coveted national award affirms the hard work of educators, families and communities’ in creating safe and welcoming schools where students master challenging and engaging content.
+The highly coveted national award affirms the hard work of educators, families and communities in creating safe and welcoming schools where students master challenging and engaging content.

 Accolades and Honors